adrimual/Eventor-cli/README.md

-# GoRide
+# Eventor

 ## Description

-If you enjoy driving, GoRide is your App.
-Here you will be able to create or join driving events, where you can meet new people, go for a route, enjoy a meeting with others...
-It does not matter if you ride car or motorbike, GoRide is made for everyone.
+If you enjoy making plans, Eventor is your App.
+Here you will be able to create or join events, where you can meet new people, enjoy the events created by the users and try new things.